 - Promote a new ‘book of the month’ each month, or ‘product of the month’

-To easily create a WP home page log into your site, then go to your admin menu and click on Settings > Reading …
+To specify any page on your site as your home page log into your site, then go to your navigation menu and select Settings > Reading …

 In the Reading Settings screen, change the following: